seanox/spring-webdav/manual/getting-started.md

 __For WebDAV, URL patterns end usually with `/*` and AntPathMatcher end with `/**`.__
 __The patterns are always used without a context path.__

-## Definition of Sitemap
+## Definition of Mapping
 The WebDAV implementation uses a virtual file system.
-This file system is built per annotations in the Sitemap.
-Direct access to the sitemap is not possible, it is only created via the annotations.
+This file system is built per annotations in the Mapping.
+Direct access to the mapping is not possible, it is only created via the annotations.
 The annotations are applied directly in the managed beans, e.g. in `Component`, `Controller`, `Service`, `RestController`, ...

 The WebDAV implementation contains various annotations.
 The central component is `@WebDavMapping`.
-This defines the virtual entities of the Sitemap and thus from the virtual file system. `@WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
+This defines the virtual entities of the Mapping and thus from the virtual file system. `@WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
 The paths of the annotations are case-insensitive.